ImScientist/auction-bidding-strategy/README.md

       --winbid-dist='data.json'
   ```

-More examples are provided in this [Jupyter notebook](Example.ipynb).
+More examples are provided in this [Jupyter notebook](example.ipynb) and can be tested in [this google colab notebook](https://colab.research.google.com/drive/1zTOFtF0H6-n2HPw3FiC3kFpvsr44aFJc?usp=sharing)

 ## Original solution